alexjhetherington/anvil-level-design/README.md

 See the Anvil, Anvil (Settings) and Anvil (Export) panels to discover other features.

-*Do not resize items using the scale operator unless you also want the textures to scale.*
+*Do not resize in object mode using the scale operator unless you know what you're doing.
+You should prefer resizing your level by moving and extruding faces.*

+*Choosing whether to create disconnected geometry in edit mode or object mode is a matter of preference and organisation.*

 More details below!